 However, equity mutual funds can be volatile and thus only suitable for long-term investments.
 Over the short-term, the ups and downs of the stock markets could very well lead to temporary losses.
 Because of this, we do not recommend investing in equity mutual funds if your financial goal is nearer that about three to five years.

-This point is beautifully illustrated in the accompanying graph.
-This graph traces the growth of an investment over ten years in three different types of investments.
-We have chosen three types of funds and calculated the average performance of all funds that are more than ten years old.
+This point is beautifully illustrated in the below graph.
+This graph traces the growth of an investment over 15 years in three different types of investments.
+We have chosen three different types of fund category avergaes for this purpose.
 What looks risky in the short term can work very well in the long term.
-What looks like volatility can actually bring great returns.
+Volatility can actually bring great returns.
+For the purpose of this article, we have looked at the period from Sep 2005 to Sep 2020.